GodisE/To-do-app-server/readme.md

 > TIER 1
 1. As a user I want to login the app
-2. As a user I want to logout of the app
-3. As a user I want to know I've successfully logged in
+2. As a user I want to know I've successfully logged in
-4. As a user I want to know I've successfully logged out
-5. As a user I want to see my to-dos because I want to know that the app is doing as advertised
+3. As a user I want to see my to-dos because I want to know that the app is doing as advertised
+4. As a user I want to see my login page
+5. As a user I want to see my to-do page
-6. As a user I want to know when I've completed a to-do so that i can keep track of how many things I have to do and how many things I've done
+6. As a user I want to be able to update my lists
+7. as a user I want to update lists
-7. As a user I want to see my login page
+8. As a user, I want to see an individual list and id
-8. As a user I want to see my to-do page
+9. As a user I want to be able to update my lists

 >Tier 2
 1. As a user I want to set a deadline for my to-do's so I can get them done in a certain timeframe
+2. As a user I want to logout of the app

-2. As a user I want to have a profile picture because I want my profile to be tailored to what I like
+3. As a user I want to have a profile picture because I want my profile to be tailored to what I like

-3. As a user I want to I want to edit my to-do because I may not want to to that anymore
+4. As a user I want to I want to edit my to-do because I may not want to to that anymore

 >TIER 3
 1. customizable avatars for profile pics because I want my profile to be more fun and interactive
+2. As a user I want profile pics